Ray Morton is a writer, film historian, and script consultant.

 Ray joined podcast host Erik Martin and fellow guests Phil Tippet and Rich Correll to celebrate the 90th anniversary of the original 1933 King Kong

-Ray is a contributor to this excellent new oral history of the John Wick franchise by Ed Gross and Mark A. Altman.
+Ray is a primary contributor to this exciting new survey of the John Wick franchise.

 Ray has conributed a chapter on the 1976 version of King Kong to this new collection of essays on the work of the great Franco-British director John Guillermin, edited by John's widow Mary Guillermin.